boku-ilen/godot-vr-toolkit/README.md

 ## Contributing

 Help is greatly appreciated!
-You can check out known [issues](https://github.com/boku-ilen/godot-vr-toolkit/issues) or submit new functionality.
+You can check out known [issues](https://github.com/boku-ilen/godot-vr-toolkit/issues) or submit new functionality and bugs/errors, as well as enhancements.